 MPC – Vancouver

-Matt is currently working at MPC (Vancouver) as both the Lead Lighting Instructor for their Academy and as MPC University Technical Lead.
+Before working at ILM Matt working at MPC (Vancouver) as both the Lead Lighting Instructor for their Academy and as MPC University Technical Lead.

 The Lighting Academy is designed to train Junior artists coming into the company, giving them software skills in Katana, RenderMan and Nuke, plus a host of proprietary MPC software tools, alongside a wide range of other skills such as HDRI workflow, Colour Science and Management, both Traditional and Digital Lighting and Cinematography skills.
 The 12 week program is designed to take a university graduate (or other artist) and train them up to be able to output production-quality shots within the Lighting Department in accordance with MPC systems and processes.
 Artists that Matt has trained have gone on to work on movies such as ‘Ghostbusters‘, ‘Suicide Squad‘, ‘Sully‘ and ‘xXx: Return of Xander Cage‘.